s-shemmee/Weather-App/README.md

 # Weather App
-This is a web app developed as a final project for SheCodes Plus using HTML, CSS, JavaScript, SheCodes Weather API and hosted on Netlify.
-The app allows users to search for the weather conditions of any city in the world, and also detects the user's current position if they allow it.
+This is a web app developed as a final project for SheCodes Plus using HTML, CSS, and Vanilla JavaScript.
+It is hosted on Netlify and utilizes both SheCodes Weather API and OpenWeatherMap API to fetch weather data.
+The app allows users to search for the weather conditions of any city in the world and provides current weather conditions, a 5-day forecast, and hourly forecasts.
+Additionally, the app can detect the user's current position if they allow it.

 # Features
 - Users can search for weather conditions of any city in the world.
-- The app displays the current weather conditions such as temperature, weather description.
+- The app displays the current weather conditions, including temperature and weather description.
-- The app also displays a 5-day forecast of the weather conditions for the searched city.
+- The app provides a 5-day forecast for the searched city, including hourly forecasts.
-- The app uses SheCodes Weather API to fetch weather data for the searched city.
 - The app can detect the user's current position if they allow it.
+- The app fetches weather data using both SheCodes Weather API and OpenWeatherMap API.

 # Technologies & Tools Used
 - HTML
 - CSS
-- JavaScript
+- Vanilla JavaScript
 - VS Code
 - SheCodes Weather API
+- OpenWeatherMap API
 - Netlify

 # Installation and Usage